mre/endler.dev/content/2025/choosing-rust/index.md

 C developers are essentially going extinct.
 The aging maintainers of C projects are retiring, and there are fewer new developers willing to pick up C just to maintain legacy code in their free time.
-New developers want to work with modern tools and languages and that's pretty reasonable.
+New developers want to work with modern languages and that's pretty reasonable.
 Or would you want to maintain a 40-year-old COBOL codebase or an old Perl script?
 We have to move on.